ujvl/succinct-perf/README.md

 This is a performance testing framework for [Succinct](https://github.com/amplab/succinct).

+## Succinct Version
+This framework is applicable for Succinct 1.2+.

 ## Constructing the dataset

 Before running any benchmark, the dataset to be benchmarked against needs to be